 Private student lenders may have different applications, and the application processes could vary.
 However, you can find some lenders that have a fairly simple and straightforward online application.

 You won’t need to complete the FAFSA to apply for a private student loan, but you may want to gather similar personal and financial documents — you’ll likely need information from these documents during the application process, and you might have to submit copies for verification purposes.

-You may also need personal and financial information from a cosigner if you’re adding one to your application; in some instances, the cosigner may be able to log in and submit his or her information directly.
+You may also need personal and financial information from a cosigner if you’re adding one to your application; in some instances, the cosigner may be able to log in and submit their information directly.